pachyderm/pachyderm/BAZEL.md

 so that test tooling can be shared between languages.
 We also want to cache tests so that editing README.md doesn't involve running all of our Go tests.

-Currently, Bazel is only for environment setup, `make proto`, and Go tests that don't require Kubernetes.
 Because people depend on installing `github.com/pachyderm/pachyderm/v2` with "go get", we can never fully convert to only using Bazel as the build system.
 Rather, we will use both Bazel and `go.mod` for the foreseeable future.
-Hence, we check in all of our generated code, and you can use `go test` for everything if you hate Bazel for some reason.
+Hence, we check in all of our generated code (eschewing Bazel's proto generation rules, etc.).

 ## Setup